Caring for a child with Down syndrome

 How do I care for my baby with Down syndrome?

-If you’re told your unborn child has Down syndrome, it’s important to talk with your doctors and midwives.
-They will help you plan your birth, and also talk about what might happen when your baby is born.
+It's important to talk with your doctors and midwives about what this means.
+They will help you plan your birth, and tell you about what might happen after your baby is born.

 Most babies with Down syndrome can breastfeed.
 Your doctor and midwife will talk to you about anything special you might need to do.